QUIZ: Test Your Solar Pricing Prowess

 BOS (Balance of System)

-BOS costs can make up 10 to 20 percent of the total installation costs.
+BOS costs can make up about 11 percent of the total installation costs.
 Homeowners can expect to pay $2,000 to $10,000 for BOS components with a 10-year warranty.

 Even before permit applications can be submitted, a site assessment – including the design and electrical layout – must be prepared by engineers.
 The permits themselves range from a page or two to a beastly 16-page application.